thomas-hervey/CLAVIN-rest/README.md

 	docker run -p 9090:9090 clavin-rest:latest

+We also push containerized releases of CLAVIN-Rest to Docker Hub.
+Visit our page at [novetta/clavin-rest](https://hub.docker.com/r/novetta/clavin-rest).

 ## Integration with Novetta AdaptNLP

 CLAVIN-Rest 1.0 using CLAVIN 3.0 can leverage AdaptNLP as a place name extractor.
 Doing so requires an instance of AdaptNLP running, and accessible to web calls.
 To use CLAVIN-Rest with AdaptNLP, you must edit com.novetta.clavin.rest.index.GeoNamesIndexService.java in CLAVIN-Rest: